fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/FFT-v1.2.5.md

 ## 8. Synthesis and Open Problems

-### (Integrating χδ Geometry Across Quantum Physics, Cosmology, and Consciousness)

-This section summarizes the unified structure of Fixed-Field Theory (FFT) and
-presents the remaining open problems that must be addressed for FFT to reach
-full mathematical and empirical maturity.

 ### ⚠ Reading Notice (Important)

 **This section should be read only after consulting `appendices/README.md`.**